sriramab/gamamanual/References/GAMLReferences/Statements.md

 #### Definition

-Allows to specify which value to return from the evaluation of the surrounding statement.
+Allows to immediately stop and tell which value to return from the evaluation of the surrounding action or top-level statement (reflex, init, etc.).
 Usually used within the declaration of an action.
 For more details about actions, see the following [Section161 section].

 #### Usages

-* Contrary to other languages, using return does not stop the evaluation of the surrounding statement (for instance, a loop).
-It simply indicates what value to return: if it is inside a loop, then, only the last evaluation of return will be returned.
-Example:
+* Example:

 ```
 string foo {